← Industry Insights

 The success of the placement stage is crucial for the money launderers, as it paves the way for the layering and integration stages, where the origin of the funds becomes further obscured.

-Common Methods Used in the Placement Stage: An In-depth Look
+Common Methods Used in the Placement Stage

 1: Cash Deposits: